aurbroszniowski/Rainfall-core/README.md

 Rainfall
 ========

-Rainfall is an extensible java framework to implement custom DSL-based stress and performance tests in your application.
+Rainfall is an extensible java framework to implement custom DSL based stress and performance tests in your application.